radiantearth/community-sprints/11052019-arlignton-va/group-work/progress.md

 ## Overview

 This document should link to all work happening at the sprint.
 Links to PR's and proposals

+## Core
+* [Aligned STAC-specific endpoints more with OAF](https://github.com/radiantearth/stac-spec/pull/632) - also mentioned in a related [OAF issue](https://github.com/opengeospatial/ogcapi-features/issues/154).
+* [Converted search metadata to context object](https://github.com/radiantearth/stac-spec/pull/633) - consolidated search metadata into a context object that the root level of the FeatureCollection.
+Slimmed down property names.

 ## Query
 - sorting - change the name of the sort parameter to `sortby` to align with OGC specs, provide a simplified, non-JSON syntax for use by GET